trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 [^7]: _Jahrbuch der Fachschaft Deutsche Bracken_, 1935/36.

-[^8]: Zoological Garden Berlin, "Alte Tierkartei"; and list of Hermann Göring's lions with offspring, AZGB N 5/13.
+[^8]: Zoological Garden Berlin, “Alte Tierkartei”; and list of Hermann Göring's lions with offspring, AZGB N 5/13.
 Direct quotes have been translated into English for clarity’s sake.

 [^9]: Minutes of Supervisory Board meeting, 1933, AZGB O 0/2/2.